jhburns/3GCI/Documentation/Webpack.md

 # Webpack
 Webpack is used to automate many process in this site and compiles javascript and sass and compresses images.
+Run with ```yarn webpack``` although custom commands are prefered.

 ## What